ArctosDB/documentation-wiki/_documentation/identifications.markdown

+## Nature of ID

-**Nature of ID:** The basis of the identification.
+ The basis of the identification.
 Vocabulary is defined in, and controlled by, a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctnature_of_id).